elasticio/api-docs/source/includes/_components.md

-## Delete a version of the component
+## Delete a version of a component

 > Example Request: